Removal of Directors

 Process to Remove Company Directors

 The members of the company are empowered to dismiss or remove a director by passing an ordinary resolution by a simple majority.
-Where a director is appointed for life by the Memorandum or Articles of Association, such a director can only be removed if the correct procedure for the alteration of the memorandum or articles of association is followed.
+Where a director is appointed for life by the constitution, such a director can only be removed if the correct procedure for the alteration of the constitution is followed.

 Where a resolution to remove a director is proposed, 28 days notice must be given to the company and to the director concerned, unless the articles of association provide otherwise.
 Members must be notified of all written non defamatory representations in relation to the proposed resolution, and the director may require that the representations be read at the meeting and that he be afforded an opportunity to speak on the resolution at the meeting.
 A director who is removed cannot be deprived of compensation or damages to which he/she is entitled under a contract of employment.